valtzu/rpi-efi-firmware/README.md

 1. Serial number works correctly (= it is not the same as MAC address)
 2. USB boot works on 6+ kernels also
 3. GPU firmware, config.txt & device tree overlays are not bundled, we only build RPI_EFI.fd here
-4. No support for network boot (http / tftp)
-5. No embedded default keys for Secure Boot, use [`virt-firmware`](https://pypi.org/project/virt-firmware/) to pre-populate keys, see below.
+4. No embedded default keys for Secure Boot, use [`virt-firmware`](https://pypi.org/project/virt-firmware/) to pre-populate keys, see below.

 ```bash
 # Create key which you then use to sign .efi files